abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/8-PS-Linked-lists.md

         if slow == fast:
             break

-    # if there's no cycle
+    # if there's no cycle -> IMPORTANT ⚠️
     if not fast or not fast.next:
         return None